 Understanding Your Fertility Coverage and How to Use It

 The first step is to figure out if your insurance policy includes fertility coverage and will help pay for the infertility treatments, tests, or other procedures your doctor may recommend.
 Maybe your insurance coverage includes a lifetime monetary stipend to use towards fertility treatment, or maybe it designates a set amount of IUI and IVF cycles.

 Understand Your Insurance Coverage for Fertility Benefits

-STEP ONE: Read your insurance policy.
+Step 1: Read your insurance policy.

 - Look up terms as you read (Google will be your best friend)

-- Review with your partner
+- Review with your partner, if you have one

 What Does My Insurance Actually Cover?

-- Some policies cover procedures like in-vitro fertilization (IVF), but may not pay for medications, which are a critical, and often costly, component of treatment.
+- Some policies cover procedures like in-vitro fertilization (IVF), but may not pay for medications, which are a critical (and often costly) component of treatment.

 - Some policies cover a limited number of procedures - for example, 3 IUIs (intrauterine inseminations) and 1 round of IVF.